chrisfcarroll/Azure-VM-Run/README.md

 -   Use `az ml run submit-script` and learn about the sequence of 8 (yes, eight) resources & files you will need to create before it works
--   Ccreate a VM, send a repo and data to it over ssh and copy the results back afterwards
+-   Create a VM, clone a repo and/or copy data to it over ssh, and copy the results back afterwards

 ### OR You Could:
 -   Use these two scripts to do either of those two tasks for you in 5 minutes